 My last post made passing mention of the pleasures of designing the paragraph mark, prompting one reader to rightly ask, “how much fun can it really be to draw a backwards P?”
 [No more fun than it is to draw the rest of that font you’re using, matey. —Ed.]
 It may not seem obvious, but the lowly paragraph mark really does offer ample opportunity for invention.

-Above, a pageant of pilcrows from some H&FJ fonts, suggesting that the possibilities are indeed endless.
+Above, a pageant of pilcrows from some of our fonts, suggesting that the possibilities are indeed endless.
 There seem to be eight fundamental questions that inform the shape of the pilcrow: (1) Should the form be P-like or C-like?
 (2) Should there be one stroke or two?
 (3) Should the bowl be solid or open?
 (4) Should the bottom of the strokes be plain, seriffed, or flourished?
 (5) Should the top right corner finish with a serif or not?
 (6) Should the bowl exhibit contrast to match the alphabet, or be monolinear like the mathematical operators?
 (7) Should the bowl connect with the first stroke, the second stroke, both, or neither?
 (8) Should the character align with the capitals, or descend to match the lowercase?
 Together these simple decisions offer 768 possible outcomes, none of which even begins to anticipate the stylized can-opener of Whitney or the bent paperclip of Cyclone.
+[Or the post-mounted mailbox of Idlewild, or the ski rope handle of Landmark Dimensional, now included above.]

 In any case, Pilcrow & Capitulum would make a fine name for a pub, and a grand place to host a typographers’ wayzgoose.
 Or perhaps it’s a buddy movie about crime-fighting bibliographers: Capitulum wears cable knit sweaters and drinks single malt, and Pilcrow is a ladies’ man who drives an Austin Healey.
-Catch their madcap adventures. —JH
+Catch their zany antics and madcap adventures, etc, etc. —JH